-HR technology in 2019 is changing rapidly.
+HR technology is changing rapidly.
 According to Crunchbase, VCs invested the equivalent of 700 million USD in recruiting software startups this year alone.
 The race to define the perfect HR technology ecosystem is on in full force, and there are as many potential answers as there are startups.
 Even amidst all of these new and exciting developments, one thing remains pretty clear: there are a lot of considerations that go into defining the right technology for any given HR team, and making that determination really requires a deep dive into the way that candidates are attracted, engaged, and converted in the modern era.

-A diversity of factors, from industry to blue collar vs. white collar to company size and culture, can all help determine the right technology for a particular team.
+A diversity of factors, from industry to blue-collar vs. white-collar to company size and culture, can all help determine the right technology for a particular team.
 Not to mention performance on specific KPIs:

 - Speed-based recruitment metrics: time to hire, time to acceptance, time per stage;